-Figure 15: Schematics of the spoiler at different positions.

-SPL curve at about x/L = 0.15 and x/L = 0.9, respectively.
+(Figure 10(b)) and is indicative of frequencies being damped out.
+As the spoiler is moved closer to the front corner (Case 2a), more noise is generated at the cavity rear (x/L = 0.95) as is indicated by the peaks in the SPL curve at about x/L = 0.15 and x/L = 0.9, respectively.
 Variations in the pressure signal are therefore greater at these locations as the spoiler is moved closer to the front.
-These fluctuations are however much smaller than the experimental pressure oscillations and so the pressure signal appears flat for the scale drawn in Figure 16(a).
+These fluctuations are however much smaller than the experimental pressure oscillations and so the pressure signal appears flat for the scale drawn in Figure 10(a).
 Noise levels are consequently slightly higher for this case relative to the spoiler furthest upstream (Case 1) by about 5 dB but this is still about 25 dB lower than experiment at the cavity rear (x/L = 0.95).